Championing Women

 Advances vs. Baseline Household Economics

-To chart their climb out of extreme poverty, we will measure all four villages annually through 2051.
+To chart their climb out of extreme poverty, we will continue to measure all four villages annually through 2051.

-In a remote area where many families live on $13 per month, and cash employment is nearly non-existent, UCL has created 168 full-time jobs, and over 1,000 six-month seasonal jobs, covering housing, meals and medical for all, as well as over 30,000/year single task jobs.
+In a remote area where many families lived on $13 per month when we arrived, and cash employment was nearly non-existent, UCL has created 168 full-time jobs, and over 1,000 six-month seasonal jobs, covering housing, meals and medical for all, as well as over 30,000/year single task jobs.
 UCL pays better wages than the large commercial timber plantations in the region.

 A man built a new house over two years by selling seeds to the project.